daler/pybedtools/docs/source/tutorial.rst

     * it would be nice to have support for filo_

-* Randomization methods are still under development
+* Randomization methods still under development

+* Have wrappers use subprocess.Popen instead of os.system calls for better trapping of errors

+* More universal wrapper -- perhaps as decorator?

+* Full unit tests to bolster the tutorial doctests

 Why use ``pybedtools``?
 -----------------------